AlejandroRocaVandeSype/In-Gods-Hands/README.md

 </p>
 In Gods' Hands is a  Local PvP multiplayer game where the best god wins.
 Play with the life of the fragile mortals who worship you to prove a point, settle an argument, or kill some boredom.

+You and the other god (player) compete to gain the most followers; do this by converting the other gods' followers to be yours or eliminate them entirely.
 <h2> Choose a god </h2>
 <p>
 At the start of the game you can choose from different <b>god cards</b>.
 All of these have different passive effects in the game.
 Choose wisely and adapt to the chances you get.